elastos/Elastos.Wiki/docs/index.md

 ---
 id: welcome
-title: Welcome to NEAR
+title: Welcome to Elastos
 hide_table_of_contents: true
 ---

 import {FeatureList, Column, Feature} from "@site/components/featurelist"

 Welcome!
-This is the starting point for all the documentation in NEAR.
+This is the starting point for all Elastos documentation.

 <div class="container">
   <div class="row">